-- By serving on the federal Interagency Working Group for Youth Programs, the NEA will share and learn from the U.S. Department of Health and Human Services and other federal agencies and departments about successful strategies for engaging with underprivileged youth. - Through an agreement with the National Assembly of State Arts Agencies (NASAA), the NEA receives analytical support for monitoring the presence of arts funding across different geographies.
+- The NEA's implementation of the White House Initiative on HBCUs will permit cross-agency strategies for outreach to HBCUs and other minority-serving institutions. - By serving on the Interagency Working Group for Youth Program Development, the NEA will share and learn from the U.S. Department of Health and Human Services and other federal agencies and departments about successful strategies for engaging with underprivileged youth. - Through an agreement with the National Assembly of State Arts Agencies (NASAA), the NEA receives analytical support for monitoring the presence of arts funding across different geographies.
 These empirical insights will inform Strategic Objective 1.2.